Berdych/table-maker-2/README.md

 4. Once the table is ready add it to any post or page using the `[wpsm_comparison_table id="1"]` shortcode.

 **NOTICE**.
 Before installing ver.
 1.9.2.
 If you have old tables you can export them from ver.
 1.9 and import to ver.
 1.9.2 one by one.

-### Screenshots

-1. Overview of interface
-2. Table example
-3. How it looks on mobile

 ### Changelog